steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         https://www.howtogeek.com/426562/how-to-export-and-import-your-linux-systems-on-windows-10/

     Project menu click handler should navigate to models page when label is clicked.
-    Project menu should show active selection when dropped down.

     Denmark models do not have P4 (Composite Mask) enabled for Unsharp Masking.